abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 The program is IF-NDR ("ill formed, no diagnostic required") if the partition `:P` is not exported from the interface of module `M`.
-That is, the program is incorrect, but the compiler doesn't need to report that error.
+That is, the program is incorrect, but the compiler is not required to report that error.

 ### Internal partitions